 Fail-safe rule?
 Keep the darker of the colours to the lower part of the walls and the lighter above to make the ceiling feel higher and the room bigger.
-And, if you're picking a bold shade like this green, opt for a non-white accent colour, like this pink, for a softer contrast.
+And, if you're picking a bold shade, opt for a non-white, or off white accent colour for a softer contrast.

 2. Highlight a feature with a different shade

 Choose one strong colour – then, pick a lighter accent tone of the same colour to show off your room's features to add an extra touch of character.
 The paler circle around the mirror and the stripe at coving height (below) soften the effect of the deep purple paint colour; a similar approach will create a bedroom paint wall design that is unusual and striking.

 The pale pink used in this bedroom is Heart Wood; the deep berry shade of the main wall is Blackberry Bush, all Paint Mixing flat matt emulsion, £25.72 for 2.5ltrs, from Dulux.
 Both these earthy purples work beautifully with light- to mid-toned wood.

 Darker paint colours work really well if you balance the rest of the colour scheme carefully: choosing pale colours for the bedding, furniture, flooring, ceiling and window dressing will be particularly important in a room that gets poor natural daylight, but will keep brighter spaces feeling airy in the daytime, too.
 Add in a few touches of a warmer accent shade, such as pastel pink to keep the room feeling welcoming.

 Here, the pale bedding, cream rug and flooring all contrast with the beautiful deep blue wall colour.
 For something similar try Farrow & Ball Stiffkey Blue.